Nepal Cabinet Meeting April 20: Key Decisions Announced

 Government spokesperson and Minister for Communication and Information Technology Prithvi Subba Gurung announcing the Cabinet decisions.
 Photo: Keshab Gurung / Gorkhapatra Online

-Kathmandu: The Government of Nepal has officially announced the decisions made during the Cabinet meeting held on April 20 (Baisakh 8).
-The decisions were made public on Wednesday by Minister for Communication and Information Technology and Government Spokesperson, Prithvi Subba Gurung, during a press conference.
+Kathmandu, Nepal – The Government of Nepal officially released the outcomes of the Cabinet meeting held on April 20 (Baisakh 8).
+Minister for Communication and Information Technology and Government Spokesperson, Prithvi Subba Gurung, shared the 19 major decisions during a press conference on Wednesday.

 1. Relief Package for Tinkune Incident Victims

-The government will provide Rs 1 million each to the families of Sabin Maharjan and Suresh Rajak, who died in the March 28 (Chaitra 15) incident in Threekune, Kathmandu.
+The government will provide Rs 1 million each to the families of Sabin Maharjan and Suresh Rajak, who tragically died in the March 28 (Chaitra 15) Threekune incident in Kathmandu.
+This support aligns with the government’s commitment to assisting affected families during emergencies.

-A 15-member High-Level Governance Reform Commission will be formed under the chairmanship of the Prime Minister, aimed at enhancing administrative efficiency and transparency.
+A 15-member High-Level Governance Reform Commission will be established under the chairmanship of the Prime Minister.
+The commission aims to improve administrative efficiency and transparency across government bodies.

-The Cabinet approved a bilateral visit to India (New Delhi, Dehradun, and Lucknow) by Sudurpaschim Province Chief Minister Kamal Bahadur Shah and Chief Secretary Dr. Kamal Prasad Pokharel from April 28 to May 4.
+The Cabinet approved a bilateral visit to India by Sudurpaschim Province Chief Minister Kamal Bahadur Shah and Chief Secretary Dr. Kamal Prasad Pokharel from April 28 to May 4, covering New Delhi, Dehradun, and Lucknow.

 4. $100 Million OFID Loan for Energy Projects

-The government granted in-principle approval to obtain $100 million from the OPEC Fund for International Development (OFID) for SASEC transmission and distribution projects.
-A negotiation team will be formed under a Finance Ministry Joint Secretary.
+The government granted in-principle approval to secure $100 million from the OPEC Fund for International Development (OFID) for SASEC transmission and distribution projects.
+A dedicated negotiation team will be led by a Finance Ministry Joint Secretary.

 5. Approval for Foreign Visits

-• Energy Secretary Sarita Dawadi to attend a counterpart program in Japan (May 6–13).
+• Energy Secretary Sarita Dawadi: Japan counterpart program (May 6–13)

-• Agriculture Minister Ramnath Adhikari to attend the 17th RIMES Council Meeting and Ministerial Conference in Colombo, Sri Lanka (April 28–30).
+• Agriculture Minister Ramnath Adhikari: 17th RIMES Council Meeting in Colombo, Sri Lanka (April 28–30)

-• Home Ministry delegation to join the Nepal-India Narcotics Control Talks in Kathmandu (April 27–28).
+• Home Ministry delegation: Nepal-India Narcotics Control Talks in Kathmandu (April 27–28)

-• National Dalit Commission Chair Devraj Bishwakarma to attend the Global Conference for a Caste-Free World in Canada (May 24–26).
+• National Dalit Commission Chair Devraj Bishwakarma: Global Conference for a Caste-Free World in Canada (May 24–26)

 6. Joint Kanchenjunga Climb with Indian Army

-The government waived all mountain climbing permit fees for the Indo-Nepal Kanchenjunga expedition under the Joint Indo-Mountaineering Program.
-The team includes 10 Indian and 13 Nepali climbers.
+The government waived all mountain climbing permit fees for the Indo-Nepal Kanchenjunga expedition under the Joint Indo-Mountaineering Program, which includes 10 Indian and 13 Nepali climbers.

 7. Cultural Cooperation with Hong Kong

-The Cabinet approved the MoU on Cultural Cooperation between Nepal’s Ministry of Culture, Tourism and Civil Aviation and Hong Kong’s Culture, Sports, and Tourism Bureau, authorizing the Ministry to sign the agreement.
+The Cabinet approved a MoU on Cultural Cooperation between Nepal’s Ministry of Culture, Tourism and Civil Aviation and Hong Kong’s Culture, Sports, and Tourism Bureau, authorizing the Ministry to finalize the agreement.

 8. Land Use Approvals

-• Kapilvastu: 8–10–9 bighas of land to be used by Lumbini Province’s Agriculture Ministry for a horticultural resource center.
+• Kapilvastu: 8–10–9 bighas allocated to Lumbini Province’s Agriculture Ministry for a horticultural resource center.

-• Rupandehi: 0–8–0 bigha of land to be used by Butwal Sub-Metropolitan City for building a ward office.
+• Rupandehi: 0–8–0 bigha allocated to Butwal Sub-Metropolitan City for building a ward office.

 9. Institutional and Policy-Level Decisions